SK9712/SAML2-Authentication-Service/README.md

 open standard created to provide cross-domain single sign-on (SSO).
 In other words, it allows a user to authenticate in a system and gain access to another system by providing proof of their authentication.

 ## Setting Up the Service Provider
-Inorder to use the SAML2 authentication service, the following dependency need to be added in the application(Service Provider):
+Inorder to use the SAML2 authentication service, the following dependency need to be added in the service provider application:
 ```

 <dependency>